foxbits/portfolio-cookbook/README.md

 The contents of the website is built with [React](https://react.dev) ([Next.JS](https://nextjs.org)) and some custom libraries on top of it.
 The standard react workflows and commands are available for it.

 The application is deployed with [Docker Compose](https://docs.docker.com/compose/).
-It is integrated with an automated CI/CD on a private [Jenkins](https://www.jenkins.io) Server, which connects it through [cloudflare](https://www.cloudflare.com/en-gb/) to the publicly hosted website.
+It is integrated with an automated CI/CD on a private [Jenkins](https://www.jenkins.io) Server (it runs a simple custom agent defined in the [self-hosting-cookbook](https://github.com/foxbits/self-hosting-cookbook)), which connects it through [cloudflare](https://www.cloudflare.com/en-gb/) to the publicly hosted website.

 ## Documentation

+## Pre-requisites

+- Node.js
+- make
+- docker, docker compose
+- [optional] a Jenkins server with an agent that is able to run docker compose and make commands

 ### Application structure